Mike Snider (musician)

-Mike Snider (born May 5, 1961) is an American banjo player and humorist.
+Mike Snider (born May 30, 1961) is an American banjo player and humorist.
 He specialized in "old-time" mountain music which is a stylistic that can be traced back to the core beginnings of country music.
-He learned to play banjo at the age of 16.
-Although he is well known for comedic routine, he is a well respected banjo player.
+He learned to play the banjo at the age of 16.
+Although he is well known for comedic routine, he is also a banjo player.
 Much of his comedy is based on stories about his wife, Sabrina, referred to as Sweetie.

 Musical career

-In 1983 Snider won the National Banjo Championship, at the Walnut Valley Festival, Winfield, Kansas.
+In 1983, Snider won the National Banjo Championship at the Walnut Valley Festival in Winfield, Kansas.
 He was asked to appear on the Grand Ole Opry as a guest artist in 1984.
-On June 2, 1990 he was inducted as a member of the Grand Ole Opry, by country comedian Minnie Pearl.
-He was a cast member on the variety show Hee Haw from 1990–1996.
-From 1991–1998 Snider performed at Opryland USA.
+On June 2, 1990, he was inducted as a member of the Opry by country comedian Minnie Pearl.
+He was a cast member on the variety show Hee Haw from 1990 to 1996.
+From 1991 to 1998, Snider performed at Opryland USA.
 Snider still performs regularly on the Grand Ole Opry.

 Personal life

 Snider lives in Gleason, Tennessee.
-He is married to Sabrina Snider.
-The couple has two children, Katie Lynn and Blake.
+He was married to Sabrina Snider who died on April 24, 2024 at age 60.
+Snider has two children from the marriage, Katie Lynn and Blake.